 The PHA will hand deliver notices of lease termination directly to the tenant.
 If the tenant is not home, the PHA will post the notice on the inside of the tenant's door.
-The notice will be sent concurrently by certified mail.
+The notice will be sent concurrently by certified mail and electronic mail.